*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Etcheson, Nicole.
 Bleeding Kansas: Contested Liberty in the Civil War Era.
 Lawrence: University Press of Kansas, 2004.

 - Flexnor, Eleanor.
 Century of Struggle: The Women’s Rights Movement in the United States.
-Cambridge: Harvard University Press, 1975.
+Cambridge, MA: Harvard University Press, 1975.

-- Holt, Michael.
-The Rise and Fall of the American Whig Party: Jacksonian Politics and the Onset of the Civil War.
+- Holt, Michael F. The Rise and Fall of the American Whig Party: Jacksonian Politics and the Onset of the Civil War.
 New York: Oxford University Press, 1999.

 - Howe, Daniel Walker.
 The Political Culture of the American Whigs.
 Chicago: University of Chicago Press, 1979.

-- Jeffrey, Julie R. The Great Silent Army of Abolitionism: Ordinary Women in the Antislavery Movement.
-Chapel Hill: North Carolina University Press, 1998.
+- Jeffrey, Julie Roy.
+The Great Silent Army of Abolitionism: Ordinary Women in the Antislavery Movement.
+Chapel Hill: University of North Carolina Press, 1998.

 - Jones, Martha S. All Bound Up Together: The Woman Question in African American Public Culture, 1830–1900.
 Chapel Hill: University of North Carolina Press, 2007.

-- McDaniel, Caleb.
+- McDaniel, W. Caleb.
 The Problem of Democracy in the Age of Slavery: Garrisonian Abolitionists and Transatlantic Reform.
-Baton Rouge: Louisiana State University Press, 2013.
+Baton Rouge: LSU Press, 2013.

 - Potter, David M. The Impending Crisis, 1848–1861.
 New York: HarperCollins, 1976.